bitovi/academy/src/technology-consulting/6-communication-styles.md

 Communication styles refer to how people express themselves, both verbally and nonverbally.
 Understanding these styles helps reduce misunderstandings and build stronger relationships with colleagues, clients, and managers.

+## Understanding ourselves

+Understanding your own communication style helps you recognize habits that might seem unprofessional or unclear to others.
+By identifying these tendencies, you can adjust how you engage with clients and teammates, ensuring your intentions are understood and relationships remain positive.

 ### Personality trait models

 Personality models, like the Big Five, focus on traits that stay consistent over time.